Should we translate for the world, the languages of the world, or the church?

 The Scriptures are the Word of God, a message from God Himself.
 In 2 Timothy 3:16, the apostle Paul describes the Word as “God-breathed,” which is also translated as “breathed out by God” or “inspired by God.”

-God’s Word has its source in God, just as our breath and words originate from us.
+God’s Word has its source in God, just as our breath and words originate in us.

 Because the Scriptures are God’s Word, they have the qualities of God—they are inerrant, infallible, authoritative, and eternal.

-The Scriptures are a message from God, delivered to and through His spokesmen, whether prophets, apostles, or even Jesus Christ, God’s Son and the Word in flesh.
+The Scriptures are a message from God, delivered to and through His spokesmen, whether prophets, apostles, and even Jesus Christ, God’s Son and the Word in flesh.

 Finally, the Word of God is a message entrusted to God’s people for their own redemption in the broadest sense and also for them to declare to those outside the people of God.

-It’s important to note that the Word of God is for Gods’ people, but the gospel is a message they are to declare to the nations.
-There are countless commands to proclaim the gospel to all creation, but not one verse that commands that the Scriptures be given to the nations.
+It’s important to note that the Word of God is for Gods’ people, while the gospel is a message that His people are to declare to the nations.
+The Bible contains countless commands to proclaim the gospel to all creation, but not one verse commands that the Scriptures be given to the nations.

 If you want to read more about this point, please check out my blog posts on a theology of Bible translation.